chischte/rig-monitoring/README.md

 - jsmpeg.min.js ...for the serverpi website
 - websocket-relay.js ...renamed to videosocket_relay.js

-The System consists of three host computers:
+The System consists of three computers:

+- **robopi**
-- **robopi** - This is the Pi which is mounted on the Test Rig.
+This is the Pi which is mounted on the Test Rig.
+Raspbian OS.
+- **serverpi**
-- **serverpi** - This is the Pi which receives the video Stream from the robopi, it also hosts the webpage.
+This is computer which receives the video Stream from the robopi, it also hosts the webpage.
+LinuxMint OS.

+- **flugchischte**
-- **flugchischte** - This is the system users computer, to watch the video remote control the robot.
+This is the system users computer, to watch the video remote control the robot.

-The pi's run on raspbian, flugchischte runs on linux mint.

 ---